rhiannonstanford/ClimateApp/README.md

 * Swift computed properties.
 * Swift closures and completion handlers.
 * Uses URLSession to network and make HTTP requests.
-* Parse JSON with the native Encodable and Decodable protocols.
+* Parses JSON with the native Encodable and Decodable protocols.
 * Uses Grand Central Dispatch to fetch the main thread.
 * Uses Core Location to get the current location from the phone GPS.